J3ldo/vbspython/README.md

 [![Downloads](https://pepy.tech/badge/vbspython)](https://pepy.tech/project/vbspython)

 ### Installing
-Install it using the console by saying: pip install vbspython
+Install it using pip in the console by saying: pip install vbspython
 Vbspython also can be installed under the following names:
 vbscript
 vbs

+## What it does
+vbspython does a lot of things.
+Here are some of them:
+* Show a msgbox gui on the screen.
+* Show a working input gui on the users screen.
+* Do system commands.
+* Pressing keys.
+* Show the location of special folders like appdata and downloads.
+* Creating shortcuts to files.
+* Creating hotkeys that open a file.
+* Creating folders
+* Deleting folders
+* Deleting files
+* Copy files
+* Copy folders
+* Mocing files
+* Moving folders

 ## Example code
 ### Multiple items in one file